-Both cooperation models have their benefits and drawbacks, and each works best for various software development projects.
+Both cooperation models have their benefits and drawbacks, and each has its use cases.
 To choose a suitable pricing model, you need to understand your project scope, time, budget, and the level of involvement you want and can afford.

 Generally, we tend to work with the T&M model.
 However, if a project requires a different approach, the fixed price contract is viable, too.

-If you want to verify your decision with an outsourced development agency, you can always reach out to our team.
+If you need help with choosing the right pricing model or want to get an accurate estimate on your project, you can always reach out to our team.